-Someone once told me that it is not worth returning to places that you remember from your childhood.
-Because the only thing you can find there is a disappointment.
+Someone once told me that it is not worth returning to places that you remember from your childhood because the only thing you can find there is a disappointment.
 However, I did not follow this advice and decided to visit the Opawskie Mountains in Poland.
 When I was a kid, I used to spend my holidays here with my parents, grandparents, cousins, friends.
 After years I decided to come here again and see how this place has changed.

 The Opawskie Mountains, the mysterious mountain range on the Polish-Czech border

 The Opawskie Mountains (Góry Opawskie) are located partly in the territory of Poland (Opole Voivodeship) and partly in the Czech Republic (Olomouc Region).
-It is not a very popular tourist destination, but whoever visited these mountains usually returns here.
+It is not a very popular tourist destination, but whoever visits these mountains usually returns here.

 The highest mountain on the Polish side is considered Biskupia Kopa (890 m).
 However, it is a border mountain and its top, where the lookout tower is located, is actually the territory of the Czech Republic.
 Biskupia Kopa (Czech: Biskupská Kupa) is the most popular hiking place in the Opawskie Mountains.